March 8, 2023

-Last year I did a 30-day book challenge.
+Last year, I completed a 30-day book challenge.
 This was an eye-opening experience as an author.
-What I learned is with a proper outline and a game plan it is possible to write a book in 30 days, but extremely hard to do.
+What I learned is that with a proper outline and a game plan, it is possible to write a book in 30 days, but it is extremely hard to do.

 Anything is Possible

-Over the years I have found that anything is possible when you have a goal, hard work, and a good strategy.
-Depending on the amount of research I have to do, realistically for me writing a complete book looks more like 90 days to more than a year.
+Over the years, I have found that anything is possible when you have a goal, hard work, and a good strategy.
+Depending on the amount of research I have to do, realistically, writing a complete book looks more like 90 days to over a year for me.

 Manuscript or Book

 What are your writing goals?
-Being clear on your writing goals and what you want to accomplish is key to being a successful writer.
-The question I ask you is over the next 30 - 90 days, what are your writing goals?
+Being clear about your writing goals and what you want to accomplish is key to being a successful writer.
+The question I ask you is: over the next 30 to 90 days, what are your writing goals?
 Are you trying to complete a book or just write a manuscript?

-If you can write three chapters a week that would get you a 12-chapter manuscript in 30 days, but not a complete book.
+If you can write three chapters a week, that would give you a 12-chapter manuscript in 30 days, but not a complete book.
 For a complete book, I would still need to make time for editing and book design.
 Three chapters a week can be a lot for a new writer.
-If you do one chapter a week you will have a 12-chapter manuscript done in 90 days.
-This is what Steve, and I did on our first book.
+If you do one chapter a week, you will have a 12-chapter manuscript done in 90 days.
+This is what Steve and I did for our first book.

+During this particular challenge, I was working on my fourth book.
+Like everything else, with practice, each book gets a little quicker to write.
 Both of my editors were on vacation during the time of the book challenge.
-The book cover is also something to think about when on a short deadline.
-It takes time for a designer to create the artwork.
-A good artist can be booked weeks if not months out.
-I only ended up with a manuscript at the end of my 30-day book challenge.
+The book cover is also something to consider when working under a short deadline.
+It takes time for a designer to create the artwork, and a good artist can be booked weeks, if not months, in advance.
+As a result, I ended up with only a manuscript at the end of my 30-day book challenge.

 Adapt Your Goals

-Valid reasons to adapt your goals should be due to unforeseen circumstances and things that are out of your control.
-Illness, world events, family emergencies, and the availability of others are the types of things that can force you to modify the original goal.
+Valid reasons to adapt your goals should stem from unforeseen circumstances and things that are out of your control.
+Illness, world events, family emergencies, and the availability of others are the types of situations that can force you to modify your original goal.
+Make sure to read your contracts.
+Keep in mind that if you are doing a pre-launch or have committed to a print date, these reasons might not be valid options.
+There can be significant consequences, such as being unable to publish on a platform or losing a contract by not meeting your end of the agreement.

-When struggles happen, if you can still achieve your goal with some extra effort, I encourage you to push through and make it happen.
+When struggles happen, if you can still achieve your deadlines with some extra effort, I encourage you to push through and make it happen.
 I am certain you will thank yourself for the extra effort.
-When we push through the hard times, many times we find out we are capable of more than we thought.
+When we push through the hard times, we often find that we are capable of more than we thought.

 Writing it Down